BREAKING: South Dakota AG barred from future office after impeachment

 Investigators identified what they thought were slips in Ravnsborg’s statements, such as when he said he turned around at the accident scene and “saw him” before quickly correcting himself and saying: “I didn’t see him.”
 And they contended that Boever’s face had come through Ravnsborg’s windshield because his glasses were found in the car.

-“We’ve heard better lies from 5-year-olds,” Pennington County State's Attorney Mark Vargo, who was acting as an impeachment prosecutor, said of Ravnsborg's statement.
+“We’ve heard better lies from 5-year-olds,” Pennington County State's Attorney Mark Vargo, acting as an impeachment prosecutor, said of Ravnsborg's statement.

 Investigators had determined the attorney general walked right past Boever’s body and the flashlight Boever had been carrying — still illuminated the next morning — as he looked around the scene the night of the crash.